jasylwong/CV/README.md

 ## Skills ##

 #### Excellent communicator, presenter and mentor ####
-- Provided training to colleagues on exposure management via presentation
+- Provided training to colleagues on exposure management via presentations at Brit Insurance
 - Taught English to business professionals and classes of schoolchildren
 - Selected to be the mentor for an intern during my time at Mercer

-#### Self reliant individual but significantly contributory team member ####
+#### Self reliant individual and significantly contributory team member ####
 - As the Treasurer of the University Big Band Society, single handedly raised enough funding for the society to attend the NCBF festival in Glasgow, where we received a Platinum award.
 - As the swimming captain, led the school swimming team to a number of victories at local galas

 #### Fast learner, effective time keeping skills, and experienced project management ####
 - Had to balance both full time work and self study efficiently to qualify as an actuary a year quicker than the industry average
-- Responsible for coordinating all the presenters, collating documents, and ensuring required actions are communicated and completed for Brit's Risk Oversight Committee, which is attended by the Non-Executive Directors
+- Responsible for coordinating all the presenters, collating documents, and ensuring required actions are communicated and completed for Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors

 #### Highly analytical thinker and innovative problem solver ####
+- Provided high level monthly summary of the company's investment portfolio to Brit's Chief Risk Officer, based on own technical analysis and interpretation of the company's assets and current economic environment.
 - As the Librarian of the University Big Band Society, introduced a new folder system which significantly reduced the time needed to organise and locate music sheets
 - This was combined with implementing the conversion of all music to electronic format, materially reducing printing costs and